ansible-security/ids_install/README.md

 Role variables that get put into use are IDS provider specific, they are listed below.

+`ids_install_pkgs` - List of packages to install on the system, by default this is left empty and the defaults will be selected for each provider.

 ## snort

 For the Snort provider you will need to set the `ids_install_provider` variable